 Students who are placed on financial aid suspension may appeal to re-establish eligibility.

-- Academic Suspension – Academic suspension is determined by the Registrar’s Office.
+- Academic Suspension – Academic suspension is determined by the Office of the University Registrar.
 Students may not appeal for financial aid until the academic suspension is lifted.
 An approval on an academic appeal does not automatically mean the student will be granted approval on a financial aid appeal.

-- A student not meeting SAP standards must submit a Financial Aid Appeal Form with supporting documentation to the financial aid office by the census date of each regular term in order to receive consideration for financial aid eligibility.
+- A student not meeting SAP standards must submit a Financial Aid Appeal Form with supporting documentation to the Office of Scholarships and Financial Aid by the printed deadline in order to receive consideration for financial aid eligibility.
 Failure to provide supporting documentation will result in the denial of an appeal.
 Students appealing their suspension must pay their own expenses until the appeal is reviewed.
 After an appeal has been reviewed and has been denied, the student must continue to pay his/her own expenses.

 - Students who submit their SAP appeal by the priority deadline as noted on the SAP form will receive a decision on their appeal before the University payment due date.
-Students who submit their appeal after the priority deadline and before or on the final deadline will have their appeal reviewed within eight weeks of its receipt and determine whether the financial aid suspension is justified.
-Students will be notified of appeal decision via the preferred email address, as noted in the myUH self-service center.
+Students who submit their appeal after the priority deadline and before or on the final deadline will have their appeal reviewed within four weeks of its receipt and determine whether the financial aid suspension is justified .
+Students will be notified of appeal decision via the destination email address, as noted in the myUH self-service center.

-The Financial Aid Appeal Form is available on our SFA forms webpage.
+The Financial Aid SAP Appeal Form is available on our SFA forms webpage.
 Appeals can be uploaded online, faxed to our office at (713) 743-9098 or dropped off to our SFA counter in the Welcome Center.